danilouie/blog/daniellelouieblog/content/projects/cyplan101.md

 ---

 # Acknowledgements
-This project was conducted during the 2024 Summer Session of CYPLAN 101 at UC Berkeley.
+This project was conducted during the 2024 Summer Session of CYPLAN 101 at UC Berkeley through the College of Environmental Design.

 ---